microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 EXEC sp_query_store_flush_db
 ```

 - First, learn how to find out your current Pricing tier using T-SQL.
-The Pricing tier is also know as a *service objective*.
+The Pricing tier is also known as a *service objective*.
 Using SSMS, open the script **get_service_object.sql** or the T-SQL statements to find out this information:

 ```sql
 SELECT database_name,slo_name,cpu_limit,max_db_memory, max_db_max_size_in_mb, primary_max_log_rate,primary_group_max_io, volume_local_iops,volume_pfs_iops